 For those models equipped with chain oilers in the inspection hatch, a gap between the top of the chain and the bottom of the brush can also be an indicator of excessive slack in the belt.
-To correct this, please refer to the "Belt Tensioner" section for tightening procedures.
+To correct this, please refer to the "Belt Tensioner" section on page 22 for tightening procedures.